Can Air From Your Basement or Crawl Space Be Causing Many of the “Allergies” and “Colds” You and Your Family Experience?

 So, that means more than half of the air you breathe in your home came from an area that is effected by mold, dust mite waste, dust, and other allergens.

-- Mold grows by making spores that get into the air of your home (these are extremely hazardous to breathe in)
+- Mold grows by making spores that get into the air of your home (these are extremely hazardous to breathe, especially for children and elderly adults)

 - Dust Mites in the basement mold, leaving behind their skin and waste (their feces contains a substance called DerP1, a very potent allergen)